Direct-field acoustic testing: Capabilities

 The convenience, low cost, and mobility of this method distinguish it from conventional testing and are the primary reasons for its growing popularity.
 The method is convenient because all required sound system, power generation and distribution and data acquisition and control equipment is brought to the test site.
 Equipment is usually leased for each test event.
 There is no large investment in a facility, equipment or personnel required on the part of the customer.
-A diesel generator is the preferred power source, therefore providing clean on-site electrical power in a consistent configuration for connection to the MSI power distribution equipment.
+A diesel generator is the preferred power source, therefore providing clean on-site electrical power in a consistent configuration for connection to the power distribution equipment.
 This removes the demand for large quantities of power from the test facility.
 In addition, testing can be performed at a much lower cost per test compared to the installation, operation and maintenance of a more standard high intensity reverberant acoustic chamber system.
 Finally, mobility allows this test method to be performed at almost any time and place in the normal test article integration and test flow.
 The test equipment is completely portable and no special facility or infrastructure is required.